prebid/Prebid.js/publisher-api.md

 <div role="tabpanel" class="tab-pane active" id="targeting-dfp" markdown="1">

 `pbjs.setTargetingForGPTAsync` will find all the ad slots defined in the page, and call GPT's set targeting function for query string targeting.
-The logic for coming up with key value pairs can be found in the section [Configure AdServer Targeting](#configure-adserver-targeting).
+The logic for coming up with key value pairs can be found in the section [Configure AdServer Targeting](#adserver-targeting).

+Prebid.js automatically clears the pre-bid related targeting defined in [Configure AdServer Targeting](#adserver-targeting) before it sets targeting.

 It's important to wrap `pbjs.setTargetingForGPTAsync` with the `pbjs.libLoaded` condition, because there's no guarantee that the Prebid.js library has been loaded at this point in the script's execution.
 You don't have to wrap it with googletag.cmd.push() because the function already handled that for you.